attackgithub/Keylogger-3/README.md

 **NOTICE:** DO NOT USE YOUR PERSONAL EMAIL

 ### Use cases
-1. When you want to know what your uncle was using your laptop for
+1. When you want to know what your uncle want to use your laptop for

 ### Install
 ```pip install -r requirements.txt```